 The temple has been attributed to the popular hero-god Hercules due to the discovery of gigantic arms of a marble statue near the temple area.
 Also, Hercules was depicted on Roman coins minted in the city, which was called Philadelphia at the time.

 The palace is formed by three different parts: a more public one including a large entrance hall with a bath related to it, a pool for water supply and a great plaza.
 Nine residential buildings with their access streets and squares are situated in the intermediate area.
-Finally, at the northern end, the main residence was built
+Finally, at the northern end, the main residence was built with an audience hall, a throne room and four residential buildings with a layout similar to those mentioned above.

-After a comprehensive tour of the citadel and some free time to enjoy the wonderful views, we continued our way for an additional 3 hours until we reached the
+After a comprehensive tour of the citadel and some free time to enjoy the wonderful views, we continued our way for an additional 3 hours until we reached the bedouin camp where we would sleep for the following two nights.

 The camp was located just a few minutes away from the entrance of Petra and managed by a family of bedouins that still lived in the desert.
-If you have the chance to sleep in a
+If you have the chance to sleep in a bedouin camp, do not miss it.
+The experience of sharing their culture, food and music made the trip to Jordan much more enriching.

 All opinions are my own.